dxatscale/sfpowerkit/README.md

 ## `sfpowerkit org:connectedapp:retrieve`

-Useful if you want to retreive a connected app key especially for the CI/CD system after a sandbox refresh.
-Pass the username and password of the target environment from which the sandbox was cloned.
+Useful if you want to retreive a connected app key especially in  CI/CD system after a sandbox refresh.
+Use the auth command to login to the sandbox and then use this command.
+Use JSON format if you want to retrieve the entire metadata of the connected app, Without the json flag, it only displays the key

 ```
 USAGE